 Some twisted cord of wound-up tension snaps and unravels within me, and before I know it I’ve somehow cracked a smile, chuckling through the tears.
 You plomp down firmly on my head and nibble at my ear.
 I still don’t really understand how you could forgive me so easily.
 But I’ll do everything I can to deserve your forgiveness.
 It’s the least I can do.

 I take another deep breath, wiping my eyes.
 “You know, it seemed like you were having fun with your friends.”
 Your family?
 Not sure.
 Some Butterfree that you know.
 I wonder if they were Caterpie last time you saw them – there’s another sting in my gut.
-“I’ve been wanting to check out the Trainer House – if you want to stay and catch up a bit more, I could go do that and come pick you up after.”
+“I’ve been wanting to check out the Trainer House – if you want to stay and catch up a bit more, I could go do that and come pick you up after?”

-You don’t really battle; you usually seem to have more fun watching, nestling comfortably on my head and flapping your wings eagerly when the others score powerful hits.
+You don’t battle much; you usually seem to have more fun watching, nestling comfortably on my head and flapping your wings eagerly when the others score powerful hits.
 But now and then, on a whim, you take off and ask to take part.
 And sometimes you win, sometimes you lose, but it doesn’t really matter, now.
 You’re thrilled either way, and so long as you are, so am I.

 Some of the others like to watch sometimes, too – not that I hadn’t let them before if they wanted to, but I get the sense you broke the ice a little, made it easier for them to decide to sit one out.
 Charizard snorted when I asked, fighter that he is – but I finally convinced him he doesn’t have to fight those Water-type trainers that make him nervous, either.